 Title and Description- Don’t write a title solely for the search engines, write it for the audience and weave in relevant keywords.
 A title written for humans will compel regular people to click and watch your video, the geo-targeted keywords will help the video rank.

-Youtube videos allows about 5000 characters in the description, but the most important are the first 100.
-In search results the first 100 characters are truncated into a snippet.
-Include the keywords in the beginning of the description, but you will want to use variations of that keyword through the remainder of the text.
+Youtube videos allow about 5000 characters in the description, but the most important is the first 100.
+In search results, the first 100 characters are truncated into a snippet.
+Include the keywords at the beginning of the description, but you will want to use variations of that keyword through the remainder of the text.
 This is also the best place to place secondary long-tail keywords.
-After the first sentence in your description, place your url.
-This will ensure that the url will appear in the search results.
+After the first sentence in your description, place your URL.
+This will ensure that the URL will appear in the search results.

 - Use Playlists

 Playlists are sadly underutilized by most online businesses.
 Most local business Youtube accounts will have one channel with a single list of videos.
 A playlist will allow you to organize your video content into categories.
 You can name your playlists with your relevant keywords.
 Within that playlist should be keyword-optimized videos.
 In essence, it’s like a blog that has organized and optimized categories.
 It’s a loop of positive optimization– the playlist itself can rank for a selected keyword, which can boost the ranking of the individual videos within that playlist.